 The food choices are fairly limited and alcohol is not available at all within the grounds of the festival.
 The nearest liquor and grocery shops are several blocks away from the park and are difficult to find.
 Don’t take glass containers in (they aren’t allowed), but canned beers, soft drinks and picnic food are all fine.
 Pre-pack a picnic and some beers so you can just relax and soak up the atmosphere when you are there.

 If you’re set on seeing a particular act, get there early.

-On the Saturday there were two acts I really wanted to see and didn’t catch either due to the sheer size of the crowds they attracted.
+On Saturday there were two acts I really wanted to see and didn’t catch either due to the sheer size of the crowds they attracted.
 If you are really set on seeing someone, find a space earlier in the day to settle and ensure you can see/hear the performers on the stage.
-Otherwise the big names pull in major crowds and it can be impossible to get close enough.
+Otherwise, the big names pull in major crowds and it can be impossible to get close enough.

 Plan your route.

-Trying to drive or get a taxi to the festival isn’t recommended, because it’s free the site gets incredibly busy.
-Use public transport or if you’re close enough walk to the park.
+Trying to drive or get a taxi to the festival isn’t recommended because it’s free the site gets incredibly busy.
+Use public transport or if you’re close enough, walk to the park.

 In a nutshell, this is a brilliant event and an even bigger bonus is that it’s free.
-The downside is how busy it gets and the amenities, although as the organisers resist sponsorship and intend on keeping the festival completely non-commercial, this is to be expected.
+The downside is how busy it gets and the amenities, although as the organizers resist sponsorship and intend on keeping the festival completely non-commercial, this is to be expected.
 I hope to be back next year!